RobertBoganKang/file_system_flattener/README.md

 * open_fs(): flatten the file system.
 * close_fs(): restore the file system (by python).

-The dropout file '#restore.sh' is the script that can restore the file system.
+The dropout file `#restore.sh` is the script that can restore the file system.
 ## Usage
 ```bash
 python3 -i <target_folder> -r